Shopify Analytics: Trends, Insights and Shopify Market Share 2026

 • Compound annual growth rate (CAGR): Approximately 21%

-Comparative Context: This growth significantly outpaces overall ecommerce growth (projected 10-15% CAGR), indicating Shopify is capturing market share from competitors, not just riding the ecommerce wave.
+This growth rate significantly outpaces overall ecommerce growth (projected 10-15% CAGR).
+Shopify isn't just riding the ecommerce wave; it's taking share from competitors.

 Shopify's Revenue Architecture